 - You cannot pass stools or gas.

 Watch closely for changes in your health, and be sure to contact your doctor if you have any problems.

 How can you care for yourself when you have diverticulitis?

-- Stay with liquids or a bland diet (plain rice, bananas, dry toast or crackers, applesauce) until you are feeling better.
+- Stay with liquids or start with small amounts of food until you are feeling better.
 Then you can return to regular foods and slowly increase the amount of fiber in your diet.

 - Get extra rest until you are feeling better.

 - Be safe with medicines.
 Read and follow all instructions on the label.

 - If the doctor gave you a prescription medicine for pain, take it as prescribed.

 - If you are not taking a prescription pain medicine, ask your doctor if you can take an over-the-counter medicine.

 - If your doctor prescribed antibiotics, take them as directed.
 Do not stop taking them just because you feel better.
 You need to take the full course of antibiotics.